jeremy-ww/over-design/README.md

 #### Clear webpack cache

 By default, we used webpack persistent cache to improve the building performance.
-If you find that your modification is not working, you can try to use `rm -rf node_modules/.cache` command and restart the server to remove stale cache.
+If you find that your modification is not working, you can try to use `rm -rf node_modules/.cache` command and restart the server to remove the stale cache.

 ### License